 - The "age" is then compared with the value that is set in the Retention policy for mailbox items for repository (3 years in our example).
 If the "age" exceeds the specified interval, then such email item will not be backed up into the repository.
 In our example, the e-mail item is older than 3 years, so it will not be backed up.
 On the contrary; an e-mail that was last modified at 11:55 AM on September 16, 2014, will be archived successfully.

 This retention policy is then applied to the backup data in the target repository according to the following steps:

-This setting defines how frequently Veeam should analyze the "age" of mail data in the backup, comparing it against the specified threshold (retention period), which is 3 years in our example.
+- After all suitable mail items are placed into the target repository, Veeam Backup for Microsoft Office 365 checks the retention policy application schedule.
+This setting defines how frequently Veeam should analyze the "age" of the mail data in the backup, comparing it with the specified threshold (a retention period), which is 3 years in our example.

-- When the policy application process starts, the retention period starting point is set to the current date/time.
-Obsolete data is removed from the repository automatically, using the same logic as described above:
+- The retention period starting point is set to the current date/time.
+Obsolete data is removed from the repository automatically according to the following:

-- As for an item, it will be removed from the repository if its "age" exceeds the threshold, that is, its retention period expired.
+- An item will be removed from the repository if its "age" exceeds the threshold, that is, its retention period expired.

-- As for a datastore, it will be removed from the repository when the last remaining items in the archive have their retention period expired, and no data arrives from Exchange server by that moment.
+- A datastore will be removed from the repository when the last remaining items in the archive have their retention period expired, and no data arrives from the Exchange server by that moment.

-Retention policy is applied to backup repository, not to backup job.
-So, if you want data processed by different jobs to be preserved for different periods of time, then you should target these jobs to different repositories, which have appropriately configured retention policies.
+A retention policy is applied to the backup repository, not to the backup job.
+Therefore, if you want your data to be processed by different backup jobs and to be preserved for a different amount of time, you should target each of these jobs to a different repository, having its retention policies configured appropriately.